NCAR/climate-primer-water/doc/introduction.rst

-2) How do you and/or your organization view climate change (e.g. it’s important and we need to include it; we would like to include it but not sure of best approach or are resource-constrained; it is not one of our top concerns)
+2) How do you and/or your organization view climate change (e.g. it’s important and we need to include it; we would like to include it but not sure of best approach or are resource-constrained; it is not one of our top concerns)?

-3) Have you used climate and climate change information (observations or weather/climate forecasts or climate change model “runs”)?
-If so, how have you used them ?
-What was your best/worst experience with using climate and climate change information?
+3) Have you used climate and climate change information (observations, weather/climate forecasts, or climate change model simulations)?
+If so, how have you used them?
+What was your best/worst experience using climate and climate change information?

 4) What time horizon do you plan for?